Puri Jagannath temple authorities face flak for Rs 500 parking fee decision | Science-Environment

 - India

-The Shree Jagannath Temple Administration's (SJTA) decision to levy a parking fee of Rs 500 for four-wheelers at its Bhakta Nivas (guest houses for devotees) facilities here has triggered strong opposition from tourists, servitors and political leaders.
+The Shree Jagannath Temple Administration's (SJTA) decision to charge Rs 500 parking fee for four-wheelers at its guest houses for devotees here has triggered strong opposition from tourists, servitors and political leaders.

-In a notification issued on Wednesday, the SJTA said guests staying at its four Bhakta Nivases would have to pay Rs 500, including 18 per cent GST, for parking a four-wheeler for 24 hours.
-The arrangement will continue until further orders.

-However, following objection from various quarters, Puri district Collector Dibya Jyoti Parida, who is also the deputy chief administrator of the SJTA, said the administration would reconsider the decision.
+However, following objections from various quarters, Puri district Collector Dibya Jyoti Parida, who is also the deputy chief administrator of the SJTA, said the administration would reconsider the decision.

-"We will reconsider the parking fee.
-I will get back to you after taking up the matter with the authority," he told reporters.
+''We will reconsider the parking fee.
+I will get back to you after taking up the matter with the authority,'' he told reporters on Thursday.

-Local MP Sambit Patra of the BJP said he was not aware of the development.
-"Our government will take a decision that is good for all, particularly the poor people," he said.
+Local MP Sambit Patra of the BJP said he was not aware of the development. ''Our government will make a decision that is good for all, particularly the poor,'' he said.

-Sources said the four Bhakta Nivas were built during the previous BJD government, with room tariffs ranging between Rs 900 and Rs 2,500 for 24 hours.
+Sources said the four guest houses were built during the previous BJD government, with room tariffs ranging between Rs 900 and Rs 2,500 for 24 hours.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)